kartonfarkas/api_docs/source/suite/contacts/checking_internal_contact_ids.rst

      - Comments
    * - key_field_id
      - mixed
-     - the ID of the key field or ‘ID’ if internal ID used.
+     - the ID of the key field or ‘ID’ if internal ID used -
-     -
    * - key_field_value
      - field dependent
-     - the value of the key field.
+     - the value of the key field
      -

 Result Data Structure